ashx010/todo-fast-api/README.md

 ### Token Verification

 The access token must be included in the `Authorization` header of the request in the format `Bearer JWT_TOKEN`.

+### Requirements

+1. **FastAPI**: The main framework used for building the API.
+2. **PyJWT**: For encoding and decoding JSON Web Tokens (JWT) for authentication.
+3. **Passlib**: For secure password hashing.
+4. **Pymongo**: A MongoDB driver for Python, used for interacting with the MongoDB database.
+5. **OAuth2PasswordBearer**: A FastAPI security dependency for handling OAuth2 password flow for token-based authentication.
+6. **BaseModel**: From the Pydantic library, used for defining data models with validation and serialization capabilities.
+7. **OAuth2PasswordRequestForm**: A FastAPI class for handling OAuth2 password request form data.
+8. **Depends**: A FastAPI class used for dependency injection.
+9. **status**: A module from FastAPI for defining HTTP status codes.
+10. **timedelta**: From the datetime module, used for calculating token expiration time.

+### How To Run

+1. Download All libraries from above requirements
+2. Run the FastAPI application using the following command: `uvicorn main:app --reload`.